Deformations of some local Calabi-Yau manifolds: The case of a small resolution

 \section{The case of a small resolution}

-In this section, we assume that $(X,x)$ is the germ of an isolated Gorenstein singularity of dimension $3$ with a good Stein representative $X$, and that $p\colon X'\to X$ is a small resolution with exceptional set $C$.
-Then $(X,x)$ is a compound du Val singularity, hence a hypersurface singularity.
-If $C =\bigcup_{i=1}^rC_i$, the $C_i$ are smooth rational curves meeting (pairwise) transversally.
-Moreover, $K_{X'} \cong \scrO_{X'}$ and $H^1_C(X';T_{X'})$ and $H^0_x(X;R^2p_*T_{X'})$ are both $0$ for dimension reasons.
-Finally, $p \colon X' \to X$ is equivariant.
-Applying the Leray spectral in local cohomology to the morphism $p$ and the sheaf $T_{X'}$, we get an exact sequence
+In this section, we consider the case of a small resolution $\pi'\colon X' \to X$; \textit{i.e.} $(X,x)$ is the germ of an isolated Gorenstein singularity of dimension $3$ with a good Stein representative $X$, and $p\colon X'\to X$ is a small resolution with exceptional set $C$.